pubnub/ruby/README.md

 end
 ```

-In a given callback cycle, the **envelope** will be the currently iterated envelopes item of the response.
+In a given callback cycle, the **envelope** will be the current element of the response array.

 ### Simple Usage Examples